kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   suspended, clears once the `Workload` exists, and the `PodGroup` appears on resume.
 - Ambiguous and drifted scheduling objects: blocked, then recovers after the objects are repaired.
+- Sibling delegated Jobs: two Jobs with the same parent and template each get their own `PodGroup`, and deleting one Job leaves the other's `PodGroup` in place.
 - Gate enable -> disable -> re-enable: a gang Job created with the gate on keeps its `Workload`/ `PodGroup` while the gate is off and creates ungrouped pods.
 After re-enable, new pods stay ungrouped with a `MixedSchedulingGroup` event until the ungrouped pods finish, then carry